CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Bridging-an-Air-Gap-to-Collect-Support-Information.md

 ## Issue

 Networks isolated by an air gap are common.
-Unfortunately, this necessary security measure can impede rapid troubleshooting of network issues when packet captures need to be collected and exchanged from the affected devices.
+However, this necessary security measure can impede rapid troubleshooting of network issues when collecting and exchanging packet captures from the affected devices.

 ## Cause